 That is all about the owing and monthly expenses of the donkey.
 Now choose the perfect donkey name and enjoy this social pet.

 Because of their gentle and obedient nature, they are seen forming a strong bond with humans around them.
 Another reason why they should be kept is that they have the ability to protect farm or domestic animals from wild attacks.

 Yes, they are actually very easy to keep even in winter.

 Keeping a donkey a pet or as a guard for farm animals may cost you a few dollars per month but they are less expensive as compared to the horses and other such animals.
 As they can survive on grass, hay, or even pasture.
 It may cost you around 100-300 dollars per month.

 Which type of donkeys is expensive to keep?

 Young and miniature donkeys are less expensive to keep but elderly donkeys are not.
 They require different medical and living conditions.
 Elderly donkeys make you visit the doctor more for their dental and respiratory problems.
 Their feed and bedding are also costly.
 So, If you are low on a budget consider buying a miniature donkey.

-So answer to question ” how much does a donkey cost” depends on many factors.
-This guide was the basic idea of buying cost and monthly expenses.
-This owning cost and expenses can vary in different regions and type of donkeys.
+So the answer to the question ” how much does a donkey cost” depends on many factors.
+This guide was the basic idea of buying costs and monthly expenses.
+This owning cost and expenses can vary in different regions and types of donkeys.